 One of the main reasons to file a personal injury lawsuit is to be compensated for your injuries and associated losses.
 These compensations are called “damages,” which are awarded to help the injured party deal with the expenses, effects and inconveniences of the injury.

 Damages are generally divided up into two categories: “economic” and “non-economic.”
 Economic damages are awarded as a direct result of actual financial loss, including medical bills, lost wages, and costs to repair or replace damaged property.
-Non-economic damages include pain and suffering, emotional distress, or loss of companionship/loss of consortium.
+Non-economic damages include pain and suffering, emotional distress, or loss of companionship, reputation or enjoyment of life.

 Lloyd & Lloyd Is Here to Help